omniboost/oauth-proxy/README.md

 # Oauth Proxy

-This proxy is created to allow multiple clients (programs, servers) to use the same Oauth token to be used simultaneously.
+This proxy is created to allow multiple clients (programs, servers) to use the same Oauth token to be used simultaneously and keeping the latest (refresh) token in sync in multiple processes.

 This is a proxy specifically for Oauth token calls.
 It intercepts calls to the token endpoint of a Oauth provider.
 The proxy keeps a local database of the